amdilley/mtg-cards/README.md

 - [ ] Prettier CSS.
 Nav needs some work and there certainly could be some centering and drop shadows for the cards.
 - [ ] Extension options such as different card type filters, total card count, and related cards
 - [ ] Better scroll handling.
 The current logic for the infinite scroll can be a little wonky if the user scrolls too fast to the bottom.
+- [ ] Tests for utils and React components.